 It is usually defined as being 20-30% above the normal/average body weight for someone of the same age, gender, and height.
-It can be measured by one's Body Mass Index (BMI) or more accurately their Body Fat % (BF%).
+It can be assessed by using ones Body Mass Index (BMI) or more accurately their Body Fat % (BF%).
 Normal BMI is between 18.5–24.9 and is calculated by dividing your weight (kg) by your height (meters squared).
 Normal body fat percentage is between 20-27% for women and 13-17% for men.
-This can be calculated by various methods including BioElectrical Impendance Analysis machines.
-This is the method the Naturopathic Doctors use at Kleinburg Integrative Health.
+This can be calculated by various methods including BioElectrical

 Complimentary Healthcare Options: